 The focal study area will be a corridor stretching 500 m on either side of the TL.
 It should be noted that the study area has been subjected to several periods of shifting cultivation or recent logging or is now covered by tree plantations (rubber or forest plantations), grassland and secondary forest.
-It is not deemed necessary to survey the entire 176 km long for flora unless particular issues show up during consultation, social surveys or literature studies as much of the corridor is modified habitat.
+It is not deemed necessary to survey the entire 177 km long for flora unless particular issues show up during consultation, social surveys or literature studies as much of the corridor is modified habitat.
 Before the field survey, a literature review will be undertaken on the vegetation cover of the area under assessment, experts in Sarawak's threatened flora and fauna will be consulted, local people will be asked whether they know if specific threatened flora and fauna are present, and together with analyses of satellite images, this information will be used as a basis for identifying specific species and habitats that will be surveyed through fieldwork and ground-truthing.

 For fauna survey, sampling points will be located along the proposed transmission route.
 Actual points will depend on accessibility and forest type.
 At each sampling points, the GPS location and condition of wildlife habitat will be recorded.
 Duration of visual observation at each point will be about 30 minutes.
 All bird, mammal, reptile and amphibian species detected at the sampling point will be recorded.
-Camera traps will be deployed at strategic sampling points upon consultation, survey and data collection with local people.